JoachimGoedhart/A_Shiny_start/Readme.md

 ## Step 3 - Add a UI element to control transparency

 The `sliderInput()` function generates a slider in the User Interface and can is used for user input.
 Add another slider by copy-pasting the `sliderInput()` code (also all text and values in the brackets).

-Note: within the `sidebarPanel()` items (i.e. user interface elements) are separated with a comma.
-The last item is NOT followed by a comma.
+**Note**: within the `sidebarPanel()` items (i.e. user interface elements) are separated with a comma and the last item is NOT followed by a comma.
 So when you add another slider by using another `sliderInput()` function, this needs to be separated by a comma:

 ```
     sliderInput(...),